bfridkis/smallsh/README.txt

 2. Type the command "make" (without quotes)

-3. Type "smallsh" (without quotes) to launch the program.
+3. Type "./smallsh" (without quotes) to launch the program.

 4. When finished, type "make clean" (without quotes) to remove all object and executable files associated with smallsh.